Pelikula Journal vol. 7 (2022)

 Pelikula Journal vol. 4 (2019)

 Who is Isabel Acuña?
-Smiling next to her husband, the vaunted “Father of Philippine Cinema” José Nepomuceno, she is surfaced from forgotten history on the 2019 cover of the PELIKULA: A Journal of Philippine Cinema as a similarly important force: pioneer casting director, art director, and producer.
+Smiling next to her husband, the vaunted “Father of Philippine Cinema” José Nepomuceno, she is surfaced from forgotten history on the 2019 cover of the PELIKULA as a similarly important force: pioneer casting director, art director, and producer.
 Many other facets of Philippine film history are likewise recuperated in the pages of the journal as it returns 20 years since its first release in 1999.
 Coming just at the heels of Philippine cinema’s centennial celebration, it dives into the vibrant, many yet unwritten, narratives of Philippine cinema, chronicling and provoking important conversations on its various pasts and possibilities.